Deafness and Mental Health Statewide Consultation and Liaison Service

 - exploring treatment options.

-To make a referral, download the Deafness and Mental Health Service referral request form (PDF 241 kB) for your GP to completed.
+To make a referral, download the Deafness and Mental Health Service referral request form (PDF 241 kB) for your GP to complete.
 Forms can be submitted via fax to 07 3317 1296.

 The service provides a variety of online training modules, in-services and face-to-face workshops.